marktennenhouse/html-games/README.md

   - Optional performance tracking via the Piano Skill Tracker API (`piano-tracker.js`)
   - Keyboard fallback if no MIDI device available
   - Reusable `PianoInputMapper` class for other games
   - Mobile-friendly on-screen controls for touch devices
+  - Configurable lives system (1–10) with HUD display

 ## How to Play